HowToDoInJava

 Java HashMap is not synchronized by default.
-If we add/remove key-value pairs from a HashMap in a concurrent application where multiple threads are adding and removing pairs, we may end up having inconsistent state of the map.
-Learn to synchronize hashmap and ConcurrentHashMap in Java.
+If we add/remove key-value pairs from a HashMap in a concurrent application where multiple threads add and remove pairs, we may have an inconsistent map state.
+Learn to synchronize a HashMap and difference with ConcurrentHashMap in Java.

-Our first choice should always be using the ConcurrentHashMap class if we wish to use a Map in concurrent environment.
-ConcurrentHashMap support concurrent access to it’s key-value pairs by design.
+Our first choice should always be using the ConcurrentHashMap class if we wish to use a Map in a concurrent environment.
+ConcurrentHashMap support concurrent access to its key-value pairs by design.
 We do not need to perform any additional code modifications to enable synchronization on the map.

-If we do so then there is no guarantee that one thread will see the changes to the map that the other thread performs (without obtaining a new iterator from the map).
-The iterator is guaranteed to reflect the state of the map at the time of it’s creation.
+If we do so, there is no guarantee that one thread will see the changes to the map that the other thread performs (without obtaining a new iterator from the map).
+The iterator is guaranteed to reflect the state of the map at the time of its creation.

 Let’s take an example of working with ConcurrentHashMap.